wshon/madedit-mod/README.txt

 8. Update rpm packaging
 9. Update language files for linux
 10. Add crash dump support
-11. Markdown/Html preview(Lightweight Markdown/Html Editor)
+11. Markdown/Html preview(Lightweight Markdown/Html Editor).
+DON'T use it to edit
+  huge Markdown files like me, eg. 20MB.
+The performance is not good.
-12. Convert between Markdown and Html
+12. Convert Markdown to Html
 13. Convert Html to plain text

 Mod v0.3.2